 Pension from the Norwegian state

 This applies to those who have held tax residency in Norway.
-If you’ve been paying into the Norwegian National Insurance Scheme for at least three years, you will be entitled to a state pension.
+If you’ve been paying into the Norwegian National Insurance Scheme for at least five years, you will be entitled to a state pension.

 Read more: Norway Stats: Facts & Figures in 2020